Mansalay: Geography

+Mansalay is in the southern part of the province and is 144 km from Calapan.

+The municipal hall is located on the upper land of Mansalay Town proper, in front of a Medical Care Hospital.
+Nearby is the church and the only Catholic School, Mansalay Catholic High School.

 Barangays

 Mansalay is politically subdivided into 17 barangays.
 Each barangay consists of puroks and some have sitios.

 In 1957, the sitios of Santa Brigida, Santa Maria, Roma, Budburan, and Mahabangsapa were constituted into barrios.